 You must have your original permit with you in order to board a plane to Tibet.
-We will send you your permit by express courier since it would take too long to send it by regular mail.
-We can also ask us to send a representative to deliver your TTP to you at the airport.
+We will send you your permit by express courier, since it would take too long to send it by regular mail.
+We can also ask our local partner representative to send an agent to deliver your TTP to you at the airport.

-For train travel, you need not have your original TTP and you can simply print it out from an electronic copy which we email to you.
+For train travel, you need not have your original TTP You can simply print it out from an electronic copy, which we email to you.

 To enter Tibet via Nepal, you will need a Tibet Group Visa.
 This is obtainable from the Chinese embassy in Kathmandu only.
 You will receive two visas: an entry visa and an exit visa, and you must adhere to the dates printed on your visas.

 Applying for a Chinese visa before you arrive will not make the process any easier, and this visa will be cancelled and replaced by your Tibet Group Visa when it is issued.
 Once again, we are able to assist you with your Tibet Group Visa applications with the help of our representatives in Kathmandu.